beave/sagan/doc/source/contributing-coding-style.rst

 Coding Guidelines
 ~~~~~~~~~~~~~~~~~

-While everyone has there own set styles and methods of coding,  there are a few things that we prefer
+While everyone has their own set styles and methods of coding,  there are a few things that we prefer
 to see in the Sagan code.
 The biggest thing is consistency.
 Not only by the coding "style" (see
 ``Coding Style``) but also logical formatting.